opendatateam/udata/docs/develop.md

 ### Common tasks

-Most of the common and recurrent tasks are automatised with invoke.
+Most of the common and recurrent tasks are automated with invoke.

 In the udata directory, you can: